Release Notes¶

 described in [HU18] and only requires being able to compute solution snapshots of

-access to the model’s Operators
+access to the model’s Operators is possible.

 Our implementation internally wraps PyTorch for the training and evaluation of the neural networks.
 No knowledge of PyTorch or neural networks is required to apply the method.